diaspora/north-star/contents/blog/articles.md

 ---
 title: diaspora* team articles
 nav_title: Articles
-subtitle: "Tales from the engine room"
+subtitle: Tales from the engine room
 ---

 <% @items.each do |item| %>